platformsh/platformsh-docs/docs/src/configuration/app/cron.md

             start: cd public && send-pending-emails.sh
             shutdown_timeout: 10

-# or
+# Legacy syntax
 crons:
     sendemails:
         spec: '*/7 * * * *'
         cmd: cd public && send-pending-emails.sh
 ```

-The first version, with `command`, is preferred.
+The first version, with `commands`, is preferred.

-## How do I setup Cron for a typical Drupal site?
+### How do I setup Cron for a typical Drupal site?

 The following example runs Drupal's normal cron hook every 19 minutes, using Drush.
 It also sets up a second cron task to run Drupal's queue runner on the aggregator_feeds queue every 7 minutes.